Meridian Vs Robyn: Which Tool Is Right For Your Business In 2025?

 TensorFlow Probability (TFP) is a Python library built on TensorFlow that makes it easy to combine probabilistic models and deep learning on modern hardware (TPU, GPU).

 This means that, as an option, Meridian can be run on GPU hardware, which improves the speed of MMM inference and optimization.
-However, executing an MMM system on GPU could cost organizations additional money.
+However, executing an MMM system on a GPU could cost organizations additional money.

 Media data transformations